 Going through the menu of water sport activities in some little paradise somewhere in the Indian Ocean – Maldives to be precise – Yes!; the agent at the tour desk suggested we try Para Sailing.
 From the photos I could see it had something to do with heights and me, thankyou but no; jetski please!

 So next day we assemble at the hotel lobby and walk towards the area where we are to board the speed boat.
 The para sailing location is determined by the direction of the wind.
 A safety briefing is conducted which also involves instructions on the para sailing process.
 You may want to note while still in the mainland you sign a disclaimer; that the resort is not liable for any accident that may happen while out there.
 You can only hope the rope doesn’t get entangled; (oohhh the sharks would have a “field day”)or worse still a tsunami doesn’t happen.
 This is bittersweet fun; I thought.
-A mixed grill of excitement, anticipation, anxiety, confusion and a mind that shows you every other WRONG thing that could happen.
+A mixture of excitement, anticipation, anxiety, confusion and a mind that shows you every other thing that could potentially go WRONG!
 I was quite paranoid;

 But very DETERMINED!